statechannels/SAFE-protocol/doc/SAFE.md

 # Abstract

-In this paper, we introduce the Stingy Asymmetric Fast Exit (SAFE) protocol for withdrawing funds from a layer 2 system (such as an optimistic roll-up) to a layer 1 system (such as Ethereum mainnet).
+In this paper, we introduce the Secure Asymmetric Frugal Exchange (SAFE) protocol for withdrawing funds from a layer 2 system (such as an optimistic roll-up) to a layer 1 system (such as Ethereum mainnet).
 SAFE drastically reduces cost compared to existing solutions while maintaining trustlessness and security.
 We demonstrate transfers with a marginal L1 overhead of under 1500 mainnet Ethereum gas per transfer, based on a preliminary Solidity prototype.

 # Overview